 Although the College encourages victims to talk to someone, the College provides an online option for anonymous reporting.
 The system will notify the user (before the individual enters information) that entering personally identifying information may serve as notice to the College for the purpose of triggering an investigation.
-You can access the anonymous reporting link at www.lagrange.edu/titleIX
+The anonymous reporting link may be accessed at www.lagrange.edu/titleIX